dotnet/machinelearning-samples/samples/csharp/getting-started/BinaryClassification_AutoML/README.md

 ### Step 2: Building a Machine Learning Model Using AutoML

-Instantaite and run an AutoML experiment.
+Instantiate and run an AutoML experiment.
 In doing so, specify how long the experiment should run in seconds (`ExperimentTime`), and set a progress handler that will receive notifications after AutoML trains & evaluates each new model.

 ```C#
 // Progress handler be will invoked after each model it produces and evaluates